 You Can’t “Skip” Print Ads

 It doesn’t get much more diverse than print marketing.
 In this category, we have: newspaper ads, targeted direct mail, magazine ads, brochures, billboards and so much more.
-Print advertising offers a versatile and highly customizable marketing option that plays right into the hands of response marketing strategies.
+Print advertising offers a versatile and highly customizable traditional media marketing strategy that plays right into the hands of media marketing for retail stores.
 For example, Marketing Tech News notes that “79 percent of consumers will act on direct mail immediately compared to only 45 percent who say they deal with email straightaway.”
 Targeted direct mail also has a higher response rate than targeted email campaigns, 4.4 percent versus 0.12 percent, respectively.
 People are also more likely to pay attention to ads featured in print publications than those online.
 In a survey conducted by Ask Your Target Market, 36 percent said they sometimes pay attention to ads online while 43 percent said they sometimes pay attention to print ads.
-Out-of-home print advertising, like billboards and bus sides, also falls under the category of print advertisement, and can also be powerful response marketing tools.
+Out-of-home print advertising, like billboards and bus sides, also falls under the category of print advertisement, and can also be powerful retail marketing strategies.
 According to the Outdoor Advertising Association of America, global out-of-home advertising spend is predicted to soar to $33 billion by 2021.
 As ad-blocking on online channels becomes more popular, brands are seeking out ways to catch people’s attention, and large-scale print advertising certainly achieves that goal.

-The numbers don’t lie – traditional media is still relevant to marketers, no matter what the headlines say – but no form of marketing is an island.
-In order to tell a complete story and reach the widest audience possible, marketing campaigns need to appear on both traditional and digital channels.
+The numbers don’t lie – traditional media marketing strategies are still relevant to marketers, no matter what the headlines say – but no form of marketing is an island.
+In order to tell a complete story and reach the widest audience possible, marketing for retail stores needs to appear on both traditional and digital channels.
 Because we consume media in so many different ways, it only makes sense to have a presence on as many media channels as possible.
 We might be on social media one second and watching television the next; we could switch from FM radio to our favorite Pandora station in an instant.
 There is a time and a place for every form of media and it’s up to response marketers to have a presence on these channels when people tune-in.
-Finding that happy medium between traditional and digital will boost engagement and brand recognition, so you’re marketing campaign achieves results today.
+Finding that happy medium between traditional and digital marketing for retail will boost engagement and brand recognition, so your retail marketing strategy achieves results today.